 • Check the Saturday listings for short, one-day workshops.
 Some are introductions to longer courses (the computer classes), and others are community education classes like CPR/First Aid, GED testing, traffic school, and acupressure.

-• The Offsite Department courses are held in various locations around the East Bay (mostly in Berkeley), and include lifelong-learning for adults 50 and over, classes that enhance the quality of life for disabled persons, and classes that address the needs of the frail elderly.
+• Offsite courses are held in community centers throughout Berkeley and include a lifelong-learning program for adults 50 and over, classes that enhance the quality of life for adults with disabilities, and classes that address the needs of the frail elderly.

 • We also offer Traffic Violators School.

 Programs, Services, General Information

 • Visit the Agencies page for City of Berkeley Resources and information on BAS partner programs serving a variety of needs in the community.

 • Visit the Advising page if you need help choosing classes or with other areas of your life: housing, food, legal issues, immigration, etc.